 Annually, the financial records of the 4-H Council should be reviewed by someone removed from the actual operations.
-A CPA, an officer of the bank or a financial review committee may be used.
-Always conduct a financial review when transferring responsibility from one person to another for the protection of both parties.
+A CPA, an officer of the bank, or a financial review committee may be used.
+Always conduct a financial review when transferring responsibility from one person to another to protect both parties.

 The purpose of a financial review is to check procedures as defined by the 4-H Council Handbook and the accuracy of the account.
 It is not a check for fraud, although fraud will be reported if found.
 Account records should be clear so a financial review committee or anyone can understand the financial transactions.

 The financial review committee should submit to the Council a written report, signed by the committee, on the condition of the financial records.

 The financial guidelines ask that the 4-H Council give an annual report of finances to the Extension Board as a way to show how they are spending their money on the local 4-H program.
 No approval is needed.

 A monthly reconciliation of the checking account with the bank statement must be conducted.
 This should be completed by someone different than the person writing checks and the person depositing money.
 It is recognized that it can be difficult to separate duties.
 If enough volunteers cannot be found to perform these functions, the 4-H Council should work with the Educator and/or 4-H Coordinator to develop an alternative solution.
 This reconciliation should include the check register and the computer program record.
 In the reconciliation process, all deposits and payments must be cross-referenced with appropriate documentation (receipts, disbursement approvals, and check register).
 Any uncleared checks should be noted, and appropriate follow-up actions should be implemented.
 Any discrepancies in the final balance must be corrected before the reconciliation is declared complete.
 The person reconciling the Bank Statement should document on the statement the date reconciled and by whom.